Many beginner runners don’t think about proper running foot strike when they first start running.

 It’s also not the most efficient way to run if your body is swaying from side to side.

-Increase your cadence
+3. Increase your cadence

 Your cadence is basically the total number of steps you take in a minute whilst out running.
 Every runner will have their own personal running cadence.

 A taller runner, for example, will have a slightly slower running cadence to someone who is shorter than them as they will have a greater stride length.

 If your cadence is too low, it could mean you’re taking long strides, landing heel first and effectively breaking against your forward motion.

 The sweet spot for running cadence is between 170-190 steps per minute (SPM).
 If your current cadence is below 170, then it may be a sign that you need to increase this.

 - Practice, practice, practice!
-Changing or improving your footstrike is unlikely to happen overnight.
-It will take time to improve your footstrike so don’t put too much pressure on yourself.
+Changing or improving your foot strike is unlikely to happen overnight.
+It will take time to improve your foot strike so don’t put too much pressure on yourself.